 Edgar's Add New Content page has several features that apply only to Pinterest content.
-All Pinterest content requires an attached image or video, and you must select a board to publish the Pin on.
+To create a complete Pinterest post you must:

 While not required, Edgar recommends including a Pin title, Pin description, and destination link in addition to your image or video to create a complete Pin with the best chance of attracting engagement from your followers.
 Learn about these features below:

 Select a Pinterest Board

 When adding or editing your content, select your Pinterest account at the left.
 Then click the Select board drop down menu to choose which board you’d like to publish the Pin to.